Careers360 Logo

 NCERT Solutions for Class 10 Science Chapter 2 (In-Text Questions)

-To develop an understanding of the concept In-text questions from the chapter 2 acid bases and salts class 10 solutions are important.
+To develop an understanding of the concept, In-text questions from the chapter 2 acid bases and salts class 10 solutions are important.
 At first, we are covering the in-text Class 10 Science Chapter 2 question answer, later we are covering the NCERT Class 10 Science Chapter 2 exercise solutions.

 Topic: Introduction Page no-18

-Q 1.
+Question 1.
 You have been provided with three test tubes.
 One of them contains distilled water and the other two contain an acidic solution and a basic solution, respectively.
 If you are given only red litmus paper, how will you identify the contents of each test tube?

-Answer: Litmus is a common indicator that is used to identify acid and base.
+Litmus is a common indicator that is used to identify acid and base.
 The colour of litmus paper turns to blue indicates that the chemical is a base.
 If there is no change in colour, then the chemical is either acidic or neutral.

 First marks the three test tubes as A, B, and C.